 This research examined how the empathy of soldiers influences positive emotions towards North Korean defectors.
-The result, as seen in , showed that empathy has a 7.9% significant explanatory power on the

-Table 8.
-The effect of empathy on the positive emotions towards North Korean defectors (N=400).
+The result, as seen in , showed that empathy has a 7.9% significant explanatory power on the positive emotions towards North Korean defectors.
+In particular, both cognitive and emotional empathy had statistically significant effects on positive emotions towards North Korean defectors.
+This means that the more cognitive empathy and emotional empathy soldiers have, the stronger the positive emotion towards North Korean defectors is.